 PowerShell Complexity

-PowerShell is based on .NET Object Oriented system. [see PowerShell: Object Type, Properties, Methods] This is a big source of its complexity, because, since each value is an object, it means they have methods.
-So, computation are done by method call such as x.m().
-But this make it very inconsistent with many shell way of operations and syntax.
+PowerShell is based on DOTNET Object system. 〔see PowerShell: Object Type, Properties, Methods〕 This is a big source of its complexity, because, since each value is an object, it means they have methods.
+So, computation are done by method call syntax obj.met().
+But this make it very inconsistent with many shell syntax and way of operations.

-For example, a string, can be split to a array by its method
+For example, a string, can be split to a array in the following ways

 So, you have a bewildering complexity of syntax, and burden on user about which one is the correct choice.